 - there are sufficient support structures for counsellors and trainees to debrief or take issues of concern about their remote client work

 - counsellors and trainees know what to do and where to go if they have concerns about client risk

 - counsellors and trainees have access to a list of additional support services and referral pathways that can be shared with clients when needed

-- online and telephone counselling sessions are adequately spaced to take account of the intensity of working in this way
+- online and phone therapy sessions are adequately spaced to take account of the intensity of working in this way

 Returning to face to face practice

 Counselling services that are considering reintroducing face to face therapy must implement safety measures to ensure staff and clients can follow social distancing rules.
 We advise that you review the updated guidance carefully.

 You’ll need to consider the return to face to face work contextually, carefully and in the best interest of both staff and clients.
 Take time to fully consider the potential issues and put together a plan of action for the next six months.
 The lockdown is easing, it’s not ending, so there's time for thoughtful and advised transition.

 Online or phone therapy is not suitable for all clients, especially if they're unable to secure a safe, confidential space for counselling.
 Some clients will have decided to take a break from therapy until you can offer face to face sessions again, so they will be your first consideration.

 However, make sure you move back gradually and are careful not to pressurise staff to return to the office environment.
 You’ll only be able to consider a full return to face to face support when social distancing is no longer required.